tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_09/puzzle_09.md

 > ⚠️ This puzzle works on compatible **NVIDIA GPU** only.
 We are working to enable tooling support for other GPU vendors.

-## The moment every GPU programmer faces
+## When GPU programs fail

-You've learned to write GPU kernels, work with shared memory, and coordinate thousands of parallel threads.
-Your code compiles perfectly.
-You run it with confidence, expecting beautiful results, and then...
+You've written GPU kernels, worked with shared memory, and coordinated thousands of parallel threads.
+Your code compiles.
+You run it expecting correct results, and then:

 - **CRASH**
 - **Wrong results**
 - **Infinite hang**

-Welcome to the reality of GPU programming: **debugging parallel code running on thousands of threads simultaneously**.
-This is where theory meets practice, where algorithmic knowledge meets investigative skills, and where patience becomes your greatest asset.
+This is GPU programming reality: **debugging parallel code running on thousands of threads simultaneously**.
+This is where theory meets practice, where algorithmic knowledge meets investigative skills.

-## Why GPU debugging is uniquely challenging
+## Why GPU debugging is challenging

 Unlike traditional CPU debugging where you follow a single thread through sequential execution, GPU debugging requires you to: